Geissorhiza Species Two

 Geissorhiza hispidula, Christopher WhitehouseGeissorhiza hispidula, Christopher Whitehouse

 Geissorhiza imbricata (D.Delaroche) Ker Gawl. flowers from August to November.
 As it grows in wet sandy flats, marshes, and next to streams in the winter rainfall areas it needs good water until it blooms.
 Flowers are white to cream or pale yellow, usually red on the reverse of the outer tepals.
 They are sometimes dark in the center.
 Leaves are linear to sword-shaped, ribbed with several longitudinal grooves running the entire length of the leaf.
+Height range: 8-30 cm.
 The first two photos were taken by Bob Rutemoeller and the next two (including one showing the corms) were taken by Mary Sue Ittner.
 The last photo from Rachel Saunders is of the pale yellow form.

 Geissorhiza imbricata, Bob RutemoellerGeissorhiza imbricata, Bob RutemoellerGeissorhiza imbricata, Mary Sue IttnerGeissorhiza imbricata corms, Mary Sue IttnerGeissorhiza imbricata, Rachel Saunders